ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 }
 ```

-Now the routes can access the current user who is performing the request
+Now the routes can access the current user who is performing the request.

 ```javascript
   import isAuth from '../middlewares/isAuth';